heuer/segno/docs/serializers.rst

-QR Code and Micro QR Code serialization
+QR code and Micro QR code serialization
 =======================================

 A QR code or Micro QR code is independent of its output, it's just a matrix.